rarelygoeshere/GamesOnPDF/README.md

 # Sources
 A list of sources I visited to obtain the content for this repo.
 It is not an exhaustive list.
 - [Shaarli](https://chezsoi.org/shaarli/)
+# See also
+- [UnorthodoxFun](https://github.com/rarelygoeshere/UnorthodoxFun) An encyclopedia of games in bizarre and unconventional mediums